HankWang-WL/CSI_Estimator_With_MMSE/README.md

 - ✅ Lowest validation MSE across both Rayleigh and DeepMIMO channels
 - ✅ Fastest inference speed on GPU (0.37ms at batch=1)
 - ✅ Strong generalization even under varying SNR and channel conditions
+- ✅ Smallest model size (~18K parameters), ideal for edge or embedded deployment

 This shows that a well-designed, compact CNN architecture not only simplifies deployment but also delivers state-of-the-art performance.